vibe-phoenix/Jsxer-decoder/README.md

 - Produce a Windows installer (MSI) that places the EXE on PATH.
 - Add version-info metadata to the compiled EXE (Company/Product/FileVersion).

+---

+## Save this file
+This file was exported by the assistant.
+You can rename it to `README.md` or `Read.md` as you prefer.